mzagorny/gas-local/readme.md

 - Download your standalone apps script project via [gas tools](https://www.npmjs.com/package/node-google-apps-script).
 Content of your project will appear in 'src' subfolder

-- Load your library in code this way
+- "Require" your library and use the same way as in google cloud
 ```javascript
 var gas = require('gas-local');
 //load your google scripts from src subfolder as module